max-externals/site/max-intro.md

 1. Max: this section covers all the concepts connected to the processing of control data streams (not audio signals).

-2. MSP section: this section covers all the concepts connected to the processing of audio data streams (audio signals).
+2. MSP: this section covers all the concepts connected to the processing of audio data streams (audio signals).

-3. Jitter section: this section covers all the concepts connected to the image/video processing.
+3. Jitter: this section covers all the concepts connected to the image/video processing.

-5. Gen section: this is an extension of the Max patching environment that converts what you build visually into efficient compiled code.
+5. Gen: this is an extension of the Max patching environment that converts what you build visually into efficient compiled code.

 4. Node section: this is an extension that allows the integration of the nodeJS world into the Max/MSP environment.